SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: List of equations and practical implementation details

 \subsection{Massless neutrinos \texorpdfstring{$(\nu)$}{(ν)}}

 Massless neutrinos behave similarly to photons, but decouple from interactions with other species in the very early universe.
-One must only account for this interaction in initial conditions, while their evolution equations are a simpler case of the photons':
+We must only account for this interaction in initial conditions, while their evolution equations are a simpler case of the photon equations: